ideabase/starter-kit/README.md

 ### SASS

--   Install SASS with RubyGems
+-   Install SASS with RubyGems (Ruby is preinstalled on OSX)

 ```sh
 gem install sass